IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 The following are the high-level steps for sharing UID2 tokens ([tokenized sharing](../ref-info/glossary-uid.md#gl-tokenized-sharing)):

   1. The sender sets up sharing permissions in the UID2 Portal (see [Sharing Permissions](../portal/sharing-permissions.md)).
-  2. The sender generates a UID2 token from DII, or encrypts raw UID2s into UID2 tokens using [one of the UID2 server-side SDKs](sharing-tokenized-overview.md#implementing-sharing-encryptiondecryption-with-an-sdk) or the [UID2 Snowflake integration](sharing-tokenized-overview.md#implementing-sharing-encryptiondecryption-using-snowflake).
+  2. The sender generates a UID2 token from DII (see [Tokenized Sharing in the Bid Stream: Implementation Options](sharing-tokenized-from-bid-stream.md#tokenized-sharing-in-the-bid-stream-implementation-options)), or encrypts raw UID2s into UID2 tokens using [one of the UID2 server-side SDKs](sharing-tokenized-overview.md#implementing-sharing-encryptiondecryption-with-an-sdk) or the [UID2 Snowflake integration](sharing-tokenized-overview.md#implementing-sharing-encryptiondecryption-using-snowflake).
   3. The receiver decrypts the UID2 tokens into raw UID2s, using [one of the UID2 server-side SDKs](sharing-tokenized-overview.md#implementing-sharing-encryptiondecryption-with-an-sdk) or the [UID2 Snowflake integration](sharing-tokenized-overview.md#implementing-sharing-encryptiondecryption-using-snowflake).

 For more information about the options for sharing UID2 tokens, see [Tokenized Sharing Overview](sharing-tokenized-overview.md).